rehan-c/odin-calculator/README.md

 # odin-calculator
-A calculator app, created as part of The Odin Project.
+A calculator app, created as part of The Odin Project!